moedaaboul/note-taker/README.md

 ## Tests

 Routes can be tested via Postman or Insomnia.
-A simple route test has been added and could be run via the terminal using:
+Seperate SuperTests have been added to the _tests_ folder to test both GET and POST routes and could be run via the terminal using:

     npm run test

-Additional automated testing scripts could be added as an improvement.
+Additional testing scripts for the DELETE route could be added as an improvement.

 ## Features

-App includes an additional feature where tests are run via github actions with every git push.
+An automated github actions feature has been added to run the tests above with every git push action.

 ## Appearance